timflannagan/ansible-role-test/README.md

 	- These functions verify the same things, but use different methods
 2. Implement the verify_size_percentage function
     - This should be the last big thing to implement
+3. Refactor the return value on most of these functions

 Current Problems:
 =====